 Applications of Knowledge and Skills

-Graduates will possess the ability to apply knowledge and skills in a way that demonstrates autonomy, well developed judgment, adaptability and responsibility for effective supervision in religious, non-profit, and/or community-focused enterprises.
+- apply knowledge and skills in a way that demonstrates autonomy, well-developed judgment, adaptability and responsibility for effective supervision in religious, non-profit, and/or community-focused enterprises.

 Credit and Recognised Prior Learning (RPL)

-- A candidate may seek credit for previous accredited study and/or Recognised Prior Learning up to a maximum of 9 credit points in the Graduate Certificate of Professional Supervision.
+A candidate may seek credit for previous accredited study and/or Recognised Prior Learning up to a maximum of 9 cps in the Graduate Certificate of Professional Supervision.

-- Special consideration for credit (up to 18 credit points) may be given to Clinical Pastoral Education (CPE) students if the Student Support and Administration Committee deems any CPE units on the Sydney College of Divinity Register of Units as equivalent to the units required for this Course.
+Special consideration for credit (up to 18 cps) may be given to Clinical Pastoral Education students if the Student Support and Administration Committee deems any CPE units on the SCD Register of Units as equivalent to the units required for this Course.